sherrytp/be_bc_f19/README.md

 # be_bc_f19

-This repository contains the course materials for Behavioral Economics at Boston College, Fall 2019
+This repository not only contains the course materials but only solutons and assignment answers credited to STP for Behavioral Economics at Boston College, Fall 2019.
+If you need any further explanation or need to quote/cite the answer, please contact me immediately.
+Any violation against my will will be subject to rights reserved.

 ## Git(Hub)